apache/flink/docs/apis/streaming/event_timestamp_extractors.md

 #### **Assigner which allows a fixed amount of record lateness**

-Another example of periodic watermark generation is the one where the watermark lags behind the maximum (event-time) timestamp seen in the stream, by a fixed amount of time.
+Another example of periodic watermark generation is when the watermark lags behind the maximum (event-time) timestamp seen in the stream by a fixed amount of time.
 This case covers scenarios where the maximum lateness that can be encountered in a stream is known in advance, e.g. when creating a custom source containing elements with timestamps spread within a fixed period of time for testing.
-For these cases, Flink provides the `BoundedOutOfOrdernessTimestampExtractor` which takes as argument the `maxOutOfOrderness`, i.e. the maximum amount of time an element is allowed to be late, before being ignored when computing the final result for the given window.
+For these cases, Flink provides the `BoundedOutOfOrdernessTimestampExtractor` which takes as an argument the `maxOutOfOrderness`, i.e. the maximum amount of time an element is allowed to be late before being ignored when computing the final result for the given window.
 Lateness corresponds to the result of `t - t_w`, where `t` is the (event-time) timestamp of an element, and `t_w` that of the previous watermark.
 If `lateness > 0` then the element is considered late and is ignored when computing the result of the job for its corresponding window.